jraleman/dorms.42.us.org/README.md

 ## License

 This project is under the MIT License.
+Meaning that you can use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of the final products.
+See the [LICENSE](LICENSE) file for more details.